taylorgibb/taylorgibb.github.io/_posts/2018-08-16-azure-functions-and-containers.md

 CMD node src/index.js
 ```

-Next we need to build the Docker image and push it into a private Docker Hub repository.
+Next i needed to build the Docker image and push it into a private Docker Hub repository.

 ```bash
 docker run -t taylorgibb/simple-sync